 An Introduction to Restorative Time

-This article introduces Restorative Time, a key element of Daytime Heart Rate.
-Think of Restorative Time as your latest stress management and self-care tool, helping you visualize when your body and mind have been able to relax over the course of each day.
+Restorative Time is the latest stress management and self-care tool from Oura, helping you visualize when your body and mind have been able to relax over the course of each day.

 Restorative Time is only available on the Oura Ring Generation 3, for both iOS and Android.